Bard Alternate Class Features

 Alternate class features are small, modular archetypes.
 They swap out a single class feature (or a few related class features) for new abilities.
 By affecting only a small part of the class at a time, a player is able to build the bard that best fits their ideas.
 With these alternate class features, the bard is more flexible than ever before.

-If an archetype or alternate class feature replaces one of the below class features, the replacement class feature may not be exchanged for an alternate class feature.
+If an archetype feature replaces one of the below class features, the archetype’s replacement feature may not be exchanged for an alternate class feature.
 Mix and match these features to build your perfect bard!

 Bardic Spellcasting and Cantrips